nlakritz/guide-to-knife-sharpening/README.md

 * A **spray bottle** makes wetting your stone convenient and mess-free.

 ## Mastering Technique
 With tools taken care of, you’re ready to begin the sharpening process.
 Make sure to take your time and don’t panic if you make a mistake, as most issues are repairable.
+Be aware that this guide assumes you're using a **non-serrated, double-beveled knife**, which has a smooth angled edge on both sides.

 1. Set your whetstone on a stable surface like a dedicated holding base, rubber mat, or towel.
 Additionally, placing a cutting board under this surface is ideal, as it will prevent major damage if your knife happens to slip off.
-The stone should be perpendicular to you.
+The stone should be placed perpendicular to you.

 2. Ensure you have enough water to keep your whetstone consistently moist.
 If you have a soak stone, fully submerge it in water until bubbles stop appearing (5-10 minutes).
-For splash-and-go stones, simply splash some water on the surface and rub it in.
+For a splash-and-go stone, simply splash some water on its surface and rub it in.
 If you’re not sure of your [stone type](#types-of-sharpening-tools), it doesn’t hurt to soak it for a few minutes.

 3. To make a successful sharpening stroke, first guide the knife edge over your stone in a curved motion, starting from the stone side closest to you and pushing away.
 At the beginning of the motion, start from the top of the knife (closest to the handle) and shift contact closer to the tip as you complete the movement.
 The entire length of the edge should ultimately make contact with the stone.